ubuntu-snappy/rfc/rfc-oem.md

 #### Bootloaders

-Since each system boots differently, assets that are currently provided in `flashassets` of the device part can be provided in the `oem` snap instead.
+Since each system boots differently, assets that are currently provided in `flashassets` of the device package can be provided in the `oem` snap instead.
-This is useful for systems that use the default `device` part (ie, one which uses the officially supported Ubuntu kernel and initrd).
+This is useful for systems that use the default `device` package (ie, one which uses the officially supported Ubuntu kernel and initrd).

 Examples of assets that may be provided via the `oem` snap are `MLO`, `u-boot`,